This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate

 Qatar income tax filing deadline

 In previous years, the original deadline for tax filing in Qatar was 30 April for tax returns covering the year ending on 31 December.
-However, for this year (2023), the General Tax Authority (GTA) extended the tax filing deadline by one month to 31 May.
+However, in 2023, the General Tax Authority (GTA) extended the tax filing deadline by one month to 31 May.

 Please note, however, that this deadline extension may not be provided in 2024.
 Therefore, taxpayers should plan to file their tax returns by the original deadline of 30 April unless an official extension is announced by the GTA.